Skip Navigation

 Our Distribution Centers receive merchandise from many countries.
 We process and ship these goods to Stores across the country, typically in cardboard boxes.

 We continuously look for ways to optimize how products are packaged for shipping, which includes working upstream with our suppliers and within our facilities to minimize unnecessary packaging materials when possible.
-We also reuse the cardboard boxes in which we receive merchandise from our suppliers when possible.
+We also reuse the cardboard boxes when possible.

-We test new recycling systems at our Distribution Centers and Stores, including ongoing efforts to recycle plastic film and scrap metal.
+We test new recycling systems at our Distribution Centers and Stores, including ongoing efforts to recycle plastic film, scrap metal, and pallets.
 In addition, we are piloting a program to recycle tires from our forklifts and other material handling equipment.

 These efforts divert tons of waste from landfill.
 As an added benefit, they also help us reduce waste disposal costs.